scala-ide/scala-ide.github.com/blog/_posts/2014-07-14-scala-installations.md

 can then reuse ?

 This is what you can do from the Scala Installations preference page.
-You will find it in the preference dialog for the workspace.
+You will find it in the preference page for the workspace.

 <a href="{{ site.baseurl }}/resources/images/xsource-screenshots/installations/scala-installations.png">